docker/docs/docker-hub/billing/faq.md

 ### What are the rate limits for free subscriptions?

-Anonymous and Free subscriptions are subject to rate limits on container image pull requests.
+Anonymous and Free subscriptions are subject to rate limits on image pull requests.
 You can get more information at the [Rate Limiting Information](../download-rate-limit.md#how-do-i-authenticate-pull-requests){:target="blank" rel="noopener" class=""} page.

 ### We have a number of agents, users, and seats and it's difficult to track and manage the accounts.
 Can we get our organization IP addresses enabled for access instead?

 We offer IP exclusions to allow for large organizations to use Docker platform services in diverse environments (developer laptops, CI systems, production systems, etc).
-Contact [Docker sales](https://www.docker.com/pricing/questions){:target="blank" rel="noopener" class=""} for details and a price quote.
+Contact [Docker Sales](https://www.docker.com/pricing/questions){:target="blank" rel="noopener" class=""} for details and a price quote.

 ### What is a Docker ID?
 How do I get one?